 2. Open license refers to a license that respects the intellectual property rights of the copyright owner and provides permissions granting the public the rights to access, re-use, re-purpose, adapt and redistribute educational materials.

-UNESCO (who coined the term) and many others (including the Hewlett Foundation, which appears to have adopted the new language) have always defined OER exclusively in terms of copyright status.
+UNESCO (who coined the term) and many others have historically defined OER exclusively in terms of copyright status.
 This continues to be true in the new definition above – OER are resources that are either (1) in the public domain or (2) released under a copyright license that grants a specific set of permissions.

 The first part of the problem with the definition is a fundamental misunderstanding of copyright, which is revealed in the list of permissions required for a license to be considered “open” and, consequently, for an educational resource to be considered “open.”
 That list of permissions is repeated in both sections I.1 and I.2 of the new recommendation, albeit in slightly different forms.
 For a license to be “open,” it must grant the following permissions: “no-cost access, re-use, re-purpose, adaptation, and redistribution by others.”